We’ve all heard the saying “A mile a day keeps the doctor away.” But does running a mile a day really help us live longer?

 There are lots of benefits to running a mile every day as you are able to look after your internal health, your physical health, and your mental health.

-Running a mile a day is a quick way to get exercise into your busy schedule as it can take around 15 minutes, sometimes less, to run a mile.
+Running a mile a day is a quick way to get exercise into your schedule as it can take around 15 minutes, sometimes less, to run a mile.